drewsilcock/drewsilcock.github.io/_posts/2014-07-29-gh-jekyll-custom-plugins.md

 {% highlight bash lineanchors %}
 jekyll build
 cd _site
-touch .nojekyll
 git add .
 git commit
 git push origin master
 {% endhighlight %}
 and you have successfully built and deployed your website with Jekyll.
-Note that you need to `touch .nojekyll` because Jekyll seems to delete the original `.nojekyll` each time the site is built.
-If anyone knows a cleaner way around this, <a href = "mailto:drewATdrewsilcockDOTcoDOTuk" onclick = "this.href=this.href
-              .replace(/AT/,'&#64;')
-              .replace(/DOT/,'&#46;')
-              .replace(/DOT/,'&#46;')"
->let me know!</a>
+Note that by default Jekyll does not copy `.nojekyll` over to `_site` where we need it, because it is a dotfile, so you need to put the following in your `_config.yml`:

+{% highlight yaml lineanchors %}
+include: .nojekyll
+{% endhighlight %}

 Now, to automate this process, I wrote a small bash script to build, commit and push your site all in one command.
 Here is the [gist of it](https://gist.github.com/drewsberry/1b9fc80682edd8bcecc4), and this is the script: